Glossary of Technical Terms

 Drop Out Time

-The total amount of time taken for the solenoid to return to its rest position after the current is switched off.
-The drop out time depends on the mass moved and the influence of any springs.
-Drop out times are not shown in our data tables.
+The total time the solenoid returns to its resting position after the current is switched off.
+The drop-out time depends on the mass moved and the influence of any springs.
+Drop-out times are not shown in our data tables.

 Torque is the power output of a rotary solenoid, usually measured in Newton centimetres (Ncm).

-Standard surface finish is galvanised zinc, for special finishes, please ask.
+The standard surface finish is galvanised zinc.
+For special finishes, please ask.